Our House

 OSU Ext.
 Entomologist (ret.)

-Beekeeping can be either a business or a hobby.
-Commercial beekeepers employ honey bees to pollinate agricultural crops, often transporting hives long distances between fields or orchards.
-Honey is also harvested at the end of the season.
-Hobby beekeepers generally are interested mainly in honey production.
+Beekeeping can be a business or a hobby.
+Commercial beekeepers employ honey bees to pollinate agricultural crops, for which beekeepers are paid a fee, often transporting hives long distances between fields or orchards.
+Honey is also harvested and sold at the end of the season.
+Hobby beekeepers, on the other hand, generally are interested mainly in honey production.

 Besides pollination and honey, a third valuable product of all this bee labor is beeswax.
 Beeswax is a complex wax secreted by bees and is used to build the structure of the hive.
 Beeswax is used by humans to make high quality candles, cosmetics and polish.
 Beeswax candles burn very cleanly and won't drip or smoke as much as paraffin candles.